Brody-Lab/FHMDDM/README.md

 ##  specifying the model options
 The fixed hyperparameters of model are documented in a comma-separated values (CSV) file named `options.csv`: An example can be seen [here](https://github.com/Brody-Lab/tzluo/blob/master/analyses/analysis_2023_02_08b_example/options.csv).
 Each column corresponds to a hyperparameter, and each row corresponds to a separate model.
 Depending on the goals of the analysis separate models can be fit to the same or different recording sessions.
 In this example, a single model is fit to the recording session `T176_2018_05_03`.
 For description of each model option, see [types.jl](/src/types.jl).

+## preparing the data
+Instructions on preparing the data using `options.csv` will be provided in the future.

 ## fitting the model
 We will prepare two scripts, a Julia script for fitting the model, and a shell script to interact with the computational cluster's job scheduler and to run the Julia script.
 The typical Julia script is: